MFNttps/mfnttps.github.io/index.md

 ![logo](/assets/logo.png){:.logo}

-GTFOBins is a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.
+MFNttps is a one stop shop for all your tactics techniques and procedure needs.

-The project collects legitimate functions of Unix binaries that can be abused to <strike>get the f**k</strike> break out restricted shells, escalate or maintain elevated privileges, transfer files, spawn bind and reverse shells, and facilitate the other post-exploitation tasks.
+The project collects different technique for enumeration, gaining access, maintaining access, etc etc.  When you need <strike>mother f*</strike> ttps, visit here and see if this can help.
 See the full list of [functions](/functions/).

-This was inspired by the [LOLBAS][] project for Windows.
+This was inspired by the [LOLBAS][] project for Windows and the [GTFOBins][] project for Unix.

-GTFOBins is a [collaborative][] project created by [Emilio Pinna][norbemi] and [Andrea Cardaci][cyrus_and] where everyone can [contribute][] with additional binaries and techniques.
+***work in progress**

 [functions]: /functions/
 [LOLBAS]: https://lolbas-project.github.io/